Veranzi/3A-s-Dojo/README.md

-# RadaQuest 🛡️
+# Lookout Quest 🛡️

-A gamified cybersecurity awareness platform designed to teach users safe online practices in Kenya through interactive quizzes and challenges.
+A gamified cybersecurity and data protection awareness platform designed to teach users safe online practices and data protection rights in Kenya through interactive quizzes and challenges.

 ## Features